numfocus/gsoc/2016/proposals/iso-hayate.md

 * I'm interested in word embedding methods, not only Word2Vec but also Doc2Vec and something like that.
 I think online method is applicable for other word embedding methods.

-* Therefore I want to continuous contribution for Gensim to add online features.
+* Therefore, I want to continuous contribution for Gensim to add online features.

 ## Open Source Development Experience